domimaller/bitrise-homework/README.md

 **Staging Deployment (vLAB)**: The pipeline could automatically deploy the application into a dedicated staging environment (e.g., a vLAB) using Docker Compose or Kubernetes.
 Integration tests and end-to-end tests could run in this environment to validate overall system behavior.

 **Production Deployment:** Once the integration tests pass and the build is validated, the solution would promote the build to production.
-Deployment strategies like blue/green or canary (like gradually rolling out the changes) releases could be used to minimize downtime and risk.

 **Monitoring and Feedback:** Throughout the pipeline, logs, metrics, and health checks could be collected and monitored, ensuring rapid detection and resolution of issues.